 McCormick has an environmental policy which commits the company to complying with relevant environmental legal requirements, pollution prevention and continuous improvement.
 There is an environmental management system which applies to our manufacturing facilities that requires proper management of our environmental aspects.
 This includes waste water discharge.
 There are global waste water treatment design and monitoring standards which apply to facilities which require more sophisticated waste water treatment systems.
 There is a global environmental assessment program to ensure facilities meet the McCormick requirements and a scoring system which identified gaps were facilities need additional improvement.
 The assessment program consists of a detailed protocol which includes checking of the elements of the management system, compliance with regulatory requirements, our effluent design standards and effluent monitoring program.
-The types of pollutants McCormick discharges in general consist of oil and grease, total suspended solids and BOD containing waste water.
-For instance, for our own facilities which use biological treatment, we have a an effluent design standard of 30 mg /l BODS, or 30 mg/l TSS.
+The types of pollutants McCormick discharges in general consist of oil and grease, total suspended solids and Biological Oxygen Demand (BOD) containing waste water.
+For instance, for our own facilities which use biological treatment, we have a an effluent design standard of 30 mg/l BODS, or 30 mg/l TSS.
 This varies by site depending upon the products made and some may only generate sanitary waste water.
 The required waste water treatment systems will vary based on the type of waste water generated and the availability of a municipal treatment system.
-In some cases, sites will do some level of pretreatment prior to discharge to municipal treatment.
+In some cases, sites will do some level of pre-treatment prior to discharge to municipal treatment.
+A new wastewater treatment systems installed at our Peterborough, UK facility will help us to manage our wastewater more effectively.
+We have comprehensive wastewater effluent monitoring programs at our McKutas facility in Izmir, Turkey; McPesa in Mexico City, Mexico; Stefanowo, Poland; Wuhan, Shanghai and Guangzhou, China; Hunt Valley, Maryland, U.S., and Clayton, Australia, ensure compliance and result in efficient and proper operation of our wastewater treatment systems.